 |Easier to build trust with the value first approach

-The two main differences between paid and organic marketing are the immediate results and the cost.
+There are two main differences between paid and organic marketing strategies: immediate results and cost.

 Organic marketing methods, unlike paid advertising, don’t require you to fork out cash for every click on your website.
 Organic marketing involves giving users excellent content for free, ensuring they return to your site.
 An organic marketing plan works well for small businesses because it doesn’t require a large marketing budget once you get the momentum.
 Although organic marketing requires time and consistency before it pays off, AI-based SEO tools and AI content creation make it easier.